 It happens to most travelers eventually: automatic check-in systems go berserk; bad weather causes long flight delays or cancellations and airlines overbook.

 When this happens, vacations are cut short by time wasted sitting in crowded airport waiting areas, business travelers miss key appointments and long-distance travelers miss connecting flights.

 While there is no way to calculate the full cost of losses, traveler can take advantage of basic rights to obtain some amount of compensation.
 Switzerland follows the air passenger rights charter of the European Union (EU).
-This charter applies to all airlines which are licensed in member countries of the European Free Trade Association (EFTA) member countries – which includes Switzerland – and the European Union (EU).
+This charter applies to all airlines which are licensed in EFTA and EU member countries.

 The most important questions are answered here: